Morteza-Asadi-Shalmaiy/facial-recognition-ai/README.md

 Goal: Working system where, i connect this to an camer and can see who is passing it, identifying some stuff like mode name and... add this image to a database for further studies and evaluation.

-# new opinion
+# new tihs
-google colab is needed, or thousonds days of pain and misory is all upon us. fuck a|j.
+- google colab is needed, or thousonds days of pain and misory is all upon us.
+- fuck a|j.
+- youtube better source than a terebite ai model :| .